During the club year there are 4Monthly competitions,

 Individual images should be numbered, but not titled.

-If entering via e-mail enter the portfolio name in the subject field of the e-mail as well as your member number.
+If entering via e-mail enter the portfolio theme name in the subject field of the e-mail as well as your member number.

 Other than print sizes, the Standard Presentation Rules apply.